Call for Proposals

 - Is the take-home message clearly provided in a way that can be generalized to other fields and disciplines?

 - Is the proposal well written?
-Does it follow APA format?
+Does it follow APA format (for citations and references)?